mpmenne/launchcode-java-class/README.md

-Welcome to "CS50" for Java (LaunchCode Edition)
+Java for CS50 students (LaunchCode Edition)
 =============================================

 This is a course exploring the language intricacies and functionality of Java.